 Dr. Elisa Katz

 Dr. Katz graduated from The Ohio State University School of Veterinary Medicine in 2000.
-After graduation she moved back to Connecticut where she practiced conventional medicine for 7 years.
+She then practiced medicine in her home state of Connecticut for 7 years.
 In 2007-2008 she studied acupuncture through IVAS (International Veterinary Acupuncture Society) and became certified in October of 2008.
-She earned a graduate degree and certification in Veterinary Chinese Herbal Medicine through the College of Integrative Veterinary Therapies in August of 2013.
+Dr. Katz also earned a graduate degree and certification in Veterinary Chinese Herbal Medicine through the College of Integrative Veterinary Therapies in August of 2013.
 In December of 2013 she purchased Natural Pet Animal Hospital.
 Dr. Katz is a Certified Canine Rehabilitation Therapist through the Canine Rehabilitation Institute.
 She has completed an intensive course by the Pitcairn Institute of Veterinary Homeopathy in 2016.
 Dr. Katz also is a contributing writer for the Feline Nutrition Education Society.
 You can check out some of her articles at www.feline-nutrition.org.
 Dr. Katz is available for appointments during all of our normal business hours.

-Dr. Katz enjoys being a veterinarian focused on more natural, holistic methods.
+Dr. Katz enjoys being a veterinarian focused on more natural and holistic methods.
 When not working as a veterinarian she enjoys physical fitness, singing karaoke, and astronomy .
 Dr. Katz currently shares her home with multiple cats and one dog.

 • Acupuncture certification

 • Veterinary Homeopathy

 Dr. Sara Ford